jjkusowski/13-14-Relational-Modeling/lab-jeff/README.md

 # Code Fellows 401 Lab 10
 The purpose of this lab is to build a basic HTTP server using the Express library that takes GET, POST, and DELETE requests that read, add, and delete an object from an array.
 The object is a school with 5 properties: name, city, state, the date entered, and id (which is assigned by the API).
+Name is unique and cannot match another entry.
 The data is stored on a MongoDB database.
 Mongoose is used to interface between the server and Mongo.

 ## Code Style
 Standard Javascript with ES6.